Help us prevent suicide

 3. Get help

 Get them appropriate help.
 Call a crisis line like Lifeline 13 11 14 or 000 if life is in danger.
-If you can get in straight away visit a GP or psychologist.
+If you have access to a GP or psychologist immediately, seek out their help.
 Even if the danger is not immediate they may need longer term support for the issues that led to them feeling this way.